Dr. Dirk Lars Engelberg

 Title: Senior Lecturer in Materials Performance & Geological Disposal.

-Affiliations: Deputy Director - Materials Performance Centre, School of Materials - Corrosion and Protection Centre (CPC), Dalton Nuclear Institute - Research Centre for Radwaste Disposal (RCRD).
+Deputy Director of the Materials Performance Centre (MPC), Line Manager School of Materials (Hard Materials), Corrosion and Protection Centre (CPC),

 03.2019 New Research Project (EPSRC): Design-for-manufacture of 3D concrete printed structural composites (DfM:3DCP).
 Collaboration with Sheffield/Loughborough University.

 2018 Best Paper Award - Welding in the World: Hosseini V., Karlsson L., Engelberg D., Wessman S.: "Time-temperature-precipitation and property diagrams for super duplex stainless steel weld metals" . https://doi.org/10.1007/s40194-018-0548-z

 Industry Education/Experience: I’ve developed my interest in corrosion during my apprenticeship as Electroplater (1991-1994), which I completed in 1994 with a certified industry degree.
 I then obtained experience as electroplater in the surface finishing industry, initially focusing on precision electroplating of printed circuit boards followed by functional and decorative coating systems (Cu, Ni, Cr, Ag, Au) for engineering application.